giorgioditizio/APTs-database/CSVs/README.md

 ## campaigns_products

 ## air_versions
-This CSV contains the release date of the version for the software product *Air*.
+This CSV contains the release date of the version for the software product *Adobe Air*.
 - ***product*** contains the name of the product, in this case *Air*.
 - ***version*** contains the version number.
 - ***update*** contains the update, * if not present.
 - ***release_date*** contains the release date of the software version in the format (YYYY-MM)

 ## jre_versions
-This CSV contains the release date of the version for the software product *jre*.
+This CSV contains the release date of the version for the software product *Java JRE*.
 - ***product*** contains the name of the product, in this case *JRE*.
 - ***version*** contains the version number.
 - ***update*** contains the update, * if not present.
 - ***release_date*** contains the release date of the software version in the format (YYYY-MM)

 ## reader_versions
-This CSV contains the release date of the version for the software product *acrobat reader*.
+This CSV contains the release date of the version for the software product *Acrobat Reader*.
 - ***product*** contains the name of the product, in this case *acrobat_reader*.
 - ***version*** contains the version number.
 - ***update*** contains the update, * if not present.